TheDeadGuy/stork/README.md

 - [x] Agent communication
 - [ ] server operation

-There seems to be an issue where "stork-agent" isn't craeted. so this may need to be created manually with "useradd --system --home-dir "/var/lib/stork-agent" stork-agent"
+There seems to be an issue where `stork-agent` isn't created. so this may need to be created manually with `useradd --system --home-dir "/var/lib/stork-agent" stork-agent`
-The home directory needs to have it's ownership changed aswell. so run: "chown -R stork-agent /var/lib/stork-agent"
+The home directory needs to have it's ownership changed aswell. so run: `chown -R stork-agent /var/lib/stork-agent`

 Server requirements/tests not done.
 I don't require a server to be ran on Pi.
 If someone wants to run stork server on a raspberry pi.
 I could look into it.